Q&A: What is being planned for this year’s Leaving Cert?

 Where does the Government stand?

-The Government said that week that planning had officially begun for Leaving Cert exams and a “parallel” alternative assessment option which would not involve exams for students.
+The Government said this week that planning had officially begun for Leaving Cert exams and a “parallel” alternative assessment option which would not involve exams for students.

 We know now that this involves a modified version of last year’s calculated grades model, which involved teachers assessing their own students and a national standardisation process.